microsoft/vscode-jscs/jscs/README.md

 "jscs.preset": string
 ```

-Disable the JSCS Linter if no `.jscsrc` configuration file is found.
+Disable the JSCS Linter if no `.jscsrc` configuration file is found, default is `false`.
 ``` json
 "jscs.disableIfNoConfig": boolean
 ```